ToolVS

 → Choose Balsamiq if:

-You need quick low-fidelity wireframes for stakeholder review where the rough sketch style signals "this is not final."
+You need quick low-fidelity wireframes where the rough sketch style signals "this is not final."
 You're a product manager or BA who needs to sketch ideas without design skills.
 You want stakeholders to focus on structure and flow, not fonts and colors.

 Frequently Asked Questions